judsonlmoore/judsonlmoore.com/_posts/2018-08-21-trivagovibe-summer-2018.markdown

 And so we set up the Roland drums for soundcheck.
 When all was set, I got behind the drums, and with one beat into the kick drum >BOOM< we all knew we struck gold. **This.
 Drum set.
 Sounds.
 AMAZING.
 Live!** Thusly, the rest of the night had amazing sounding rhythm which was super easy to mix into the volume of everyone else on stage.

-{% cloudinary /assets/images/2018/08/trivagoVibe-Summer-2018-001.jpg alt="Janine (Avocadogate) sound checks on the Roland TD-30KV" loading="eager" %}
+{% cloudinary /assets/images/2018/08/trivagoVibe-Summer-2018-001.jpg alt="Janine (Avocadogate) sound checks on the Roland TD-30KV" %}

 <!-- [caption id="attachment_19188" align="alignnone" width="1024"]![Janine (Avocadogate) sound checks on the Roland TD-30KV](https://www.judsonlmoore.com/wp-content/uploads/2018/08/trivagoVibe-Summer-2018-001-1024x768.jpg) Janine (Avocadogate) sound checks on the Roland TD-30KV[/caption] -->